Gophers AD Mark Coyle finding his footing amid seismic change in college sports

 College sports are changing dramatically by the week as Mark Coyle enters his sixth year as Gophers athletics director.

-Coyle, 52, has waded into a new era, where college athletes can make money off their name, image and likeness.
+Coyle, 52, has waded into a new era, in which college athletes can make money off their names, images and likenesses.
 He's running a department that took a huge financial hit during the pandemic, like others across the country.

 And last month, news sprang that Texas and Oklahoma were bolting the Big 12 for the SEC, leaving the Big Ten and other conferences wondering what was next.